Learn more about how the Cal Poly Humboldt Library can help

 Finding Older References

-To work BACKWARD in time use the "Bibliography" or "Literature Cited" section of publications you already in hand.
-Just look up appropriate references cited in these publications and then continue to follow up additional references that you find in older papers.
-Depending upon the extent of your information needs this process can be repeated until the point is reached when you continue finding the same older references.
+To work BACKWARD in time use the "Bibliography" or "Literature Cited" section of publications relevant to your research.
+Look for works cited in these publications that may be pertinent, and search for that title.
+Continue to follow up additional references that you find in older papers.
+Depending upon the extent of your information needs, this process can be repeated until the point is reached when you continue finding the same older references.

 Finding Newer References

-A number of databases allow you to work FORWARD in time from an older reference.
-The results of your search in these databases will be a bibliography of more recent papers that have cited your original older research paper.
+You can also work FORWARD in time from an older reference.
+The results of your search in these databases will be a bibliography of more recent papers that have cited your original, older research paper.
 See this short video introduction for more information: Advanced Research Skills: Citation Searching.

-Google Scholar is the most comprehensive citation database to which the HSU Library has access.
+Google Scholar is the most comprehensive citation database to which the CPH Library has access.

-Other scientific literature databases available at HSU also provide citations to more recent articles.
+Other scientific literature databases available at CPH also provide citations to more recent articles.
 You may also be able to set up a "search alert" for new articles that have cited an article found in a database.
-(Note: Two comprehensive citation databases--Web of Science and Scopus--are not available at HSU.)
+(Note: Two comprehensive citation databases--Web of Science and Scopus--are not available at CPH.)